alexvek96/critical_shared_memory_section_management/README.md

 The project files are five (5):

+1) "Assignment 1".pdf contains the objectives of the exercise (Winter Semester 2022/2023).

-1) declarations.h -> Contains all includes, defines, the definition of the struct "shared memory," and a helper function "find_milliseconds()."
+2) declarations.h -> Contains all includes, defines, the definition of the struct "shared memory," and a helper function "find_milliseconds()."
 Briefly, it's worth mentioning that the definition of the variables "lock" and "unlock" aims only to enhance the visual understanding of the code during the ups and downs of the semaphores.
 The "find_milliseconds()" function returns the milliseconds of the current timestamp.
 Within the